If you are experiencing a dental emergency, we encourage you to contact our office directly.

 Dental emergencies are any unexpected, sudden pain or discomfort stemming from your dental structures.
 This includes your teeth, jawbone, and soft tissues.
 If you suspect that you’re dealing with a dental emergency, the best thing to do is to contact your dentist as soon as possible.

-In our Towson, MD dental office, we provide emergency dentistry services.
+In our Towson, MD dental office, we provide emergency dentistry services for our patients.
 This means that we will prioritize your care if you are experiencing a dental emergency.
 Our staff will do the best they can to ensure you are seen as soon as possible to limit the duration of your pain or discomfort.

 Emergency Dentistry in Towson, MD